10 Steps to a Calmer Home

 #10: Use baskets.
 For the toys or things you do need around in your main living area, I recommend having natural baskets around the house.
 They not only look beautiful, but will contain messes.
 We have a huge basket for LEGO in our living room because the kids tend to play with them the most.
 When they are out, it is an explosion of color but clean-up is so easy and you would never know what’s inside!
 Baskets are great for books, too.

-10 steps to a calmer home
+calmer home

 Recommended Posts